piekarsky/Analysis-And-Visualization-For-Bike-Sharing-Systems-In-Warsaw/README.md

 The analysis and visualization of this data uses the folium library, thanks to which it was created a map containing interactive markers that automatically group the number of stations on the map.
 Tags are grouped with locations if they are close enough to each other.

-The picture below shows the map of Warsaw with the location of <b>380</b> bike stations using interactive grouping
+The picture below shows the map of Warsaw with the location of <b>380</b> bike stations using interactive grouping.

 <img width="600" height="350" src = img/warsaw_map.png/>